 October 2021: East Cheshire Council launched go-too operating two buses itself for a three year period with £1.26 million from the DfT’s Rural Mobility Fund based on Nantwich.

-October 2021: Cambridgeshire and Peterborough Combined Authority introduced a six month ‘trial’ using four Optare Solo buses operated by Stagecoach using the brand name ting in West Hunts.
+October 2021: Cambridgeshire and Peterborough Combined Authority introduced a six month ‘trial’ using four Optare Solo buses operated by Stagecoach using the brand name ting in West Huntingdonshire.
 In early 2022 it was announced the six month ‘trial’ would be extended for a further six months …

 March 2022: Norfolk County Council used its £700K grant from the DfT’s Rural Mobility Fund to introduce a Flexibus+ branded DRT scheme in an 85 square mile rural area south of the market town of Swaffham.
 Operated by Vectare it’s been given four years to become financially viable.